 The 1999 merger helped to consolidate Chamber of Commerce structures across the area and also fitted neatly with the emerging Humber sub-regional profile shared by the four local authorities.
 Following the merger an area-based representation structure emerged to serve the business communities in the various cities and towns surrounding the River Humber.
 These Area Councils and the Shipping Committee report into the main Chamber Council which sets the policy and representation agenda.
 A Board also exists to run the business affairs of the Chamber.

 Since 1999 the Hull and Humber Chamber has facilitated further consolidation of business representation structures as it has assumed the secretariat of various Chamber of Trade bodies in the Humber such as the Bridlington Chamber of Trade, the Hull Chamber of Trade and the Grimsby and Cleethorpes Chamber of Trade.

-Today, with 1500 members in Hull, Scunthorpe, Grimsby, Goole and Bridlington, the Chamber is the dominant 'voice of business' in the Humber region, as well as being one of the largest private sector business service providers.
+Today, with 1400 members and affiliates in Hull, Scunthorpe, Grimsby, Goole and Bridlington, the Chamber is the dominant 'voice of business' in the Humber region, as well as being one of the largest private sector business service providers.